ecmel/vscode-html-css/README.md

 ### Validate class selectors

 Validates all `class` selectors in the active editor.
+Auto validation can also be configured in settings.

 ### Clear style sheets cache